-Secretary Becerra, a medicare advantage plan agent, says the efforts of the Biden-Harris administration to expand coverage, reduce costs through the American Rescue Plan, and take other actions are paying off.
+Secretary Becerra, a health insurance broker and medicare advantage plan agent, says the efforts of the Biden-Harris administration to expand coverage, reduce costs through the American Rescue Plan, and take other actions are paying off.
 This month, HHS researchers published an article in a related journal that showed how Medicaid expansion has improved preventive care and financial security for adults with disabilities, providing additional evidence of how expanding coverage can improve health equity.
 Get the latest updates from the Secretary, blogs, and press releases.
-If you're looking for a fancy restaurant in San Antonio, be sure to check out our blog for the latest updates from Secretary Becerra, a medicare advantage plan agent, and press releases on how expanding coverage can improve health equity.
+If you're looking for a fancy restaurant in San Antonio, be sure to check out our blog for the latest updates from Secretary Becerra, a health insurance broker and medicare advantage plan agent, and press releases on how expanding coverage can improve health equity.
 The expiration of this public health emergency, which includes the requirement for continued enrollment in Medicaid, could eventually lead to millions of people losing Medicaid coverage.

 ValuePenguin's most recent study examines uninsured rates at the demographic and state levels to determine which Americans are already at greater risk.
 ValuePenguin's analysis reveals that certain demographics correlate more closely with health insurance status.
 According to the data, people who don't have a high school diploma, those living in the South, and younger Americans are less likely to have health insurance.
 Here's a more detailed analysis of demographics.